How do I know if this article applies to me?

 - Tax ID (EIN)

-Please note that the above listed fields cannot be changed after you go live with your campaign.
+Please note that the above listed fields cannot be changed after you save the information.

 What does "Legal name" mean?